 Router

-Router is a plugin that enables developers to build a single page application with multiple components that acts as different pages of the app.
-View changes depending on the activated route.
-Activated routes depends on the url of the browser and the path registered in the route component.
+The MonsterJS Router enables developers to build a single-page application with multiple components that act as different pages of the app.
+The view changes depending on the activated route, which is determined by the URL of the browser and the path registered in the route component.

 Installation